AWS CONFIG "Timeline"

 WHAT ELSE HAS AWS TRIED?

-It was challenging to design a tool for navigating in time to see changes without breaking some UXDG patterns.
-The first attempt was to use only UXDG components.
+Again, it was challenging to design a tool for navigating in time to see changes without breaking some *UXDG patterns.
+The first unsuccessful attempt was to use only UXDG components.

 Feedback from users suggested investigating another way to allow customers to navigate through time in a more intuitive and aesthetical way.